-There are a massive amount of tennis balls on the market and choosing one can be very confusing, especially if you are looking for balls to your ball machine.
+There are a massive amount of tennis balls on the market and choosing one can be very confusing, especially if you are looking for balls for your ball machine.
 Most tennis ball works just fine with ball machines, but there are specific balls that will make your practices much more pleasant.

-The most important thing to consider when choosing balls for your ball machine is the durability.
+The most important thing to consider when choosing balls for your ball machine is durability.
 You want to be able to hit the same shot for hours and hours without having to replace them after every session.

 1. Penn Championship Tennis Ball

-The fist ball on the list, Penn championship.
+The first ball on the list, Penn championship.
 Known for being one of the most durable tennis balls in the industry.
 It works perfectly with ball machines and you will be able to hit the ball for many hours before feeling like the quality will suffer.
 So, you shouldn’t have to replace the balls for a long time after getting the Penn Championships.

 They are not only one of the most durable balls on the market, but also one of the cheaper options.
 You can’t go wrong with the Penn Championship.
 I own a ball machine myself and this is my go-to option.